Brainlog/Fault-Tolerant-Master-Worker-Word-Counter/Readme.md

 # Cloud Computing : Streaming Computation
 1. In this assignment, workers are fault tolerant.
+There is one more version where the master is "also" fault tolerant.
+Check
 2. Used Lua script to make operations atomic.
 3. Used Redis as Master
 To run the source code :